the AI bench

 The call

 When not to use: Any single-card local setup.
 At Q4_K_XL it's 466 GB on disk and needs a data-center GPU partition or a Mac Studio 512 GB.
-For most users, the honest path is `glm-5.1:cloud` via Ollama rather than pretending it runs locally.
+For most users, the honest path is `glm-5.1:cloud` (or `glm-5.2:cloud`) via Ollama rather than pretending it runs locally.

 Runner notes

 Unsloth dynamic 2-bit (220 GB) or 1-bit (200 GB) GGUFs make workstation-class local runs *possible* but slow.
-Ollama has `glm-5.1` + `glm-5.1:cloud` tags — `:cloud` is the honest choice for consumer hardware.
+Ollama has `glm-5.1` + `glm-5.1:cloud` tags (and now `glm-5.2:cloud`) — `:cloud` is the honest choice for consumer hardware.

 License